Welcome! I’m the author of Treasure at Lure Lake, a Middle Grade survival adventure novel. I’m also a freelance editor and a literary intern.

 So, I decided to let go and consider self-publishing.
 By that time, I knew there were problems with my book, but I just couldn’t give up on Jack and Bryce (the boys in the story).
 I felt free and excited and a bit overwhelmed at the prospect of self-publication!

-But then, in January 2015, an amazing online friend and critique partner, Sarah Floyd, told me not to give up and took a once over of the first few chapters of my manuscript.
+But in January 2015, an amazing online friend and critique partner, Sarah Floyd, told me not to give up and took a look at the first few chapters of my manuscript.
 With her fresh feedback, I was inspired to revise again and I sent out a small batch of queries.
 Full manuscript requests started to come in.
 I sent out more queries.
 More fulls were requested.
 Lots of waiting ensued!

-By this time, I wasn’t as prone to discouragement; my skin had grown thick.
-Plus, I had landed a literary internship where I started reading and evaluating manuscripts for a literary agent and could now see firsthand the numerous ways in which a manuscript just doesn’t cut it even if it is well written or an amazing story.
-The idea of self-publishing became more and more of a possibility to me, and I started to research it.
+By that time, I wasn’t as prone to discouragement; my skin had grown thick.
+Plus, I had won a short-story competition with Writer’s Digest and also landed a literary internship where I started reading and evaluating manuscripts for a literary agent and could clearly see the numerous ways in which a manuscript just doesn’t cut it even if it is well written or an amazing story.

 The STATS below are to help querying writers.
 Don’t give up on your dream!
 It took me 101 queries to find the right home for my book!
 Each try (query) took at least an hour to research and compose.